azconf-dev/azconf-dev.github.io/_speakers/Nishu-Goel.md

 facebook: "#"
 twitter: "https://twitter.com/dcoustawilson"
 featured: false

----
+speakerbio: |
     Nishu is an Angular developer, Author, and Speaker.
 She is working as a Developer at IBM with her major interest in technologies and frameworks like Angular, JavaScript, CSS.
 She also works towards achieving the SDGs by United Nations, by applying technology towards better livelihood.
+session: |

+sessiontitle: |

+---